 What Is Test-Optional?

 Concordia’s standard first-year student admission requirements include high school transcripts and an admissions essay.
-Because we recognize that a student’s academic work and grade point average reflected within their transcripts are significant predictors for academic success, the new Test-Optional policy means students have a choice of whether to submit test scores for admission application review.
+Because we recognize that a student’s academic work and grade point average reflected within their transcripts are significant predictors for academic success, the Test-Optional policy means students have a choice of whether to submit test scores for admission application review.